jackfrancis/kamino/helm/vmss-prototype/walkthrough.md

 ls: cannot access '/var/log/vmss-prototype-was-here': No such file or directory
 ```

-Just to prove that independent of having to invoke a helm release of `vmss-prototype` we've meaningfully updated the VMSS model for this node pool, let's do a simple scale out by one.
-There are many ways to do this, we'll demonstrate using the `az` command line.
+Just to prove that we've meaningfully updated the VMSS model for this node pool for future scale out operations, let's do a simple scale out by one.
+There are many ways to do this; we'll demonstrate using the `az` command line.
 Recall that we originally begun this exercise on a cluster with a VMSS node pool of 10 nodes.
 We then installed a release of `vmss-prototype` via helm using the `--set kamino.newUpdatedNodes=10` option.
-During that job we lost one node (the target node, in order to deallocation and grab a snapshot of its OS disk image), and then added 10 more.
+During the execution of that `vmss-prototype` job we lost one node (the target node, in order to deallocation and grab a snapshot of its OS disk image), and then added 10 more.
 Which means we now have 19.
 So we'll set the VMSS capacity to 20 to increase the count by 1:

 ```sh
 $ az vmss update --resource-group kubernetes-westus2-17813 --name k8s-agentpool1-26100436-vmss --set sku.capacity=20 --no-wait
 ```

-(Again, we're using the name of the resource group, and of the VMSS, that happen to be present in the example cluster here.)
+(Again, we're using the name of the resource group, and of the VMSS, that happen to represent the example cluster here.)

 By waiting for the node to arrive, we can easily identify it: